Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 30N and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 30 degrees North and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.82 degrees Kelvin in November 2025, versus 1.27 in October.
+In land locations at latitudes between 30 degrees North and 60 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.75 degrees Kelvin in April 2026, versus 0.97 in March 2026.

 Latest values